 From the day an individual is diagnosed with diabetes – whether Type 1, Type 2 or gestational diabetes – diabetes support from friends and family can be very powerful and can help with adjusting to the day-to-day management.
 Also by becoming involved and supportive, supporters will learn and appreciate the intricate factors involved in diabetes management.

 People living with diabetes and/or their supporter(s) can learn about diabetes management at the local diabetes centres.
 They can also access other organizations throughout Canada that provide different insights in diabetes management, together with support.
 These organizations include support groups, camps, adult adventure programs and web chat sites.
 The following are some of these programs:

-The Canadian Diabetes Association (CDA) has support groups and camps for children and families.
+Diabetes Canada has support groups and camps for children and families.

-- Support groups: the Canadian Diabetes Association has regional offices throughout Canada.
+- Support groups: Diabetes Canada has regional offices throughout Canada.
 Each office will provide different resources and support groups depending upon the needs of the region.
 Contact your regional office to locate a diabetes support group near you.
 These groups can be for both type 1 and type 2.

 - Family Camp is an overnight camp for the whole family (parents, children and siblings affected by diabetes).
 It provides the whole family with a chance to learn about diabetes, while meeting other families with similar experiences.
 These experiences as well may create lifelong friendships and provide needed support and understanding.
 Check out this web site for further information http://www.dcamps.ca/

 There are other programs that are specifically for individuals with type 1 diabetes, which provide support and education and provide an atmosphere that strengthens friendships, support and understanding.
 These are ‘Connected in Motion’, and ‘I challenge diabetes’.